ChooseMath/washu_campus_events/README.md

-# WashU Campus Events Platform 🐻
+# WashU Campus Events Platform-WashU ESpace 🐻

 A responsive web application for Washington University students to discover, search, and engage with campus activities.